lloydlobo/lloydlobo/README.md

 ## 🔭 &nbsp;What's Next? :

-- See what I am up to next on my <a target="_blank" rel="noopener noreferrer" href="https://lloydlobo.hashnode.dev/now">roadmap</a> ✨ and <a target="_blank" rel="noopener noreferrer"
-    href="https://github.com/lloydlobo/lloydlobo/discussions">let me know</a> if you have any suggestions.
+- See what I am up to next on my <a target="_blank" href="https://lloydlobo.hashnode.dev/now">roadmap</a> ✨ and <a target="_blank" href="https://github.com/lloydlobo/lloydlobo/discussions">let me know</a> if you have any suggestions.
 - 🙇‍♂️ Oh, and by the way, I am always on board to collaborate with talented, passionate people.
-- The mission is to <a target="_blank" rel="noopener noreferrer" href="https://lloydlobo.hashnode.dev/collaborate">create something with universal
+- The mission is to <a target="_blank" href="https://lloydlobo.hashnode.dev/collaborate">create something with universal appeal</a> 🙌.
-  appeal</a> 🙌.

 <details>